JAForbes/blog/public/posts/why-cohost-is-good.md

 - You cannot see if a post has been liked at all, by anybody
 - You can "like" something, but no-one can see you liked it except you and the poster.
 - There's no full text search.
 You can only search for tags.
 This was deliberate to avoid abuse campaigns.
 But it also makes tags actually used and useful.
 (More on tags later)
 - You can see how many people commented but you have to actually click into the comment thread to read it, and comments aren't posts, you can't broadcast them to your feed.
-This means the comment thread is more of a conversation between you and the poster, not you trying to show your feed how clever you are.
+This means the comment thread is more of a conversation between you and the poster and not you just showing your feed how clever you are.
 - Your profile does not show who follows you, or how many people follow you
 - There's no infinite scroll, you explicitly click "Next page"
 - There's no "trending" section

 All these decisions are deliberate.
 It makes the site less addictive.
-You don't post something to earn likes, you post it to post it.
+You don't post something to earn likes, you post it to... post it.

-But they aren't really features, more anti features, let's talk features.
+They aren't really features, more anti features, let's talk features.

 ### Bookmarked Tags